GrammAcc/linearmoney/documentation/md/linear_money_model.md

 Additionally, because of the rules of linear algebra, we can easily use monetary values in calculations in other schools of math that have rules for interpreting vectors such as calculus and exterior algebra.
-Whether this is useful or not, I don't know, but it's interesting to think about using this model with manifolds or tensors to simulate more complex financial systems.
+This is likely useful for Economics where linear algebra and calculus are already used frequently, but it could also prove useful for developing complex models through dimensional analysis since it provides a clear definition of the mathematical structure of monetary values as units of currencies.

 I hope that this article has provided some insight into the mathematical properties of money and how we can leverage these properties to create more robust financial